-- 39. The European Council stresses the importance of deepening the relations between the European Union and its strategic partners in an increasingly globalised World.
-The Summits held this semester with Brazil, Russia, Ukraine, China, India, ASEAN and Africa contributed to reinforce the EU's relations with these partners and to strengthen common ground in facing global challenges. - 40.
-The summit held in July with Brazil launched a strategic partnership, aiming at upgrading the bilateral relationship and enhancing the political dialogue on global and regional issues as well as cooperation on a wide range of areas of common interest.
+- 42. The European Council stresses the importance of deepening the relations between the European Union and its partners in an increasingly globalised World.
+The Summits held this semester with Brazil, Russia, Ukraine, China, India, ASEAN and Africa contributed to reinforce the EU's relations with these partners and to strengthen common ground in facing global challenges. - 43.
+The summit held in July with Brazil launched a strategic partnership, aiming at upgrading the bilateral relationship and enhancing the political dialogue on global and regional issues as well as cooperation on a wide range of areas of common interest. - 44.
+[The European Council welcomes the second EU/Africa summit held on 8/9 December in Lisbon.
+The summit expressed the determination of the two sides to move to a new level in their relationship.
+To this end a Joint Africa/EU Strategy was adopted as well as an Action Plan aimed at ensuring concrete delivery on the new political and developmental ambitions.
+The Summit agreed to set up 8 partnerships on Peace and Security, Democratic Governance and Human Rights, Trade and Regional Integration, Millennium Development Goals, Energy, Climate change, Migration, Mobility and Employment, and Science, Information Society and Space.
+These partnerships will enable the joint addressing of issues of mutual concern, including of global nature, as well as helping the EU to make a better contribution to African development.
+The European Council acknowledges that in order to reach within the next three years concrete and tangible results, additional and combined efforts will be required from all relevant actors.]

-p.m.
-EU-Africa Summit / outcome and follow-up